retgits/akkasls-templates/nodejs/helloworld-container-only/README.md

 # Hello World

-This is a sample template for Hello World - Below is a brief explanation of the files in this repository:
+This is a sample template for Hello World, using prebuilt containers - Below is a brief explanation of the files in this repository:

 ```
 .
 ├── package.json                <-- The dependencies and description for the Node.js project
 ├── README.md                   <-- This file
-└── serverless.yml              <-- The deployment file for the Serverless Framework
+└── serverless.yml              <-- The interface description
 ```

 ## Requirements